Delta Broadcasting System: History

-In 1981, at the height of his real estate business expansion around what is now Ninoy Aquino International Airport, Bro.
-Mike bought the DWXI 1314 an AM Radio Station from its owner-operators for ₱ 2 million, because he needed the parcel of land on which it stood.
+In 1981, at the height of Mike Velarde's real estate business expansion around what is now Ninoy Aquino International Airport, Bro.
+Mike bought the DZSA 1314, an AM Radio Station from its owner-operators for ₱ 2 million, because he needed the parcel of land on which it stood.
 Besides, the owners would not sell the land unless the radio station was included in the deal.
 Later, the radio station alone would cost him millions more to sustain its operations.

-In 1995, DBS TV was launched on VHF Channel 11.
-It shows religious TV Shows, including El Shaddai.
-In 1998, ZOE Broadcasting Network, through its head Jesus is Lord leader Eddie Villanueva, bought Channel 11 and DBS TV moved to UHF Channel 35.
-Around 2004, it ceased broadcasting due to poor ratings & lack of funds; radio broadcasts of the movement's activities continued on DWXI-AM, however.
+In 1995, DBS TV was launched on VHF Channel 11, featuring religious programs, including El Shaddai.
+In 1998, ZOE Broadcasting Network, led by Jesus is Lord leader Eddie Villanueva, acquired Channel 11, prompting DBS TV to relocate to UHF Channel 35.
+Around 2004, it ceased broadcasting due to low ratings and financial constraints, though its radio broadcasts continued on DWXI-AM.

 On September 15, 2012, during the Weekly Family Appointment with El Shaddai at Amvel City, Bro.
-Mike announced to the audience and to its listeners and viewers that DBS granted its TV equipment for DBS TV's comeback as early as possible.
-On July 14, 2016, DBS TV-35 resumed its operations as a test broadcast.
-As of this moment, it only operates on weak signal and can be picked up by some Cavite, Laguna, Batangas and southern Metro Manila viewers by airing the previous Family Appointment with El Shaddai.
-On December 4, 2016, during the 28th Anniversary of El Shaddai DWXI PPFI Hong Kong Chapter, Bro.
-Mike announced that by January 2017, this television station was supposed to be officially back on the air, but it discontinued due to lack of facilities of its station's studios and transmitter.
+Mike announced that DBS had secured TV equipment for its revival.
+On July 14, 2016, DBS TV-35 resumed operations on a test broadcast, though with a weak signal, primarily reaching viewers in Cavite, Laguna, Batangas, and southern Metro Manila by airing past Family Appointment with El Shaddai episodes.
+On December 4, 2016, during the 28th anniversary of El Shaddai DWXI PPFI Hong Kong Chapter, Bro.
+Mike stated that the station was expected to fully return in January 2017, but plans were halted due to insufficient studio and transmitter facilities.

 On April 30, 2019, during the Tuesday Family Appointment with El Shaddai, Bro.
-Mike announced that this channel will be operate in full digital terrestrial television (DTT) via TVplus as the renewal of franchise is approved already by the Philippine Congress.
-On April 17, 2019, the Philippine Congress passed the Republic Act No. 11303 known as "An Act Renewing for Another Twenty-five (25) Years the Franchise Granted to the Delta Broadcasting System, Inc. to Establish, Maintain and Operate the Radio and Television Broadcasting Stations within the Philippines Under Republic Act No. 7723" signed by President Rodrigo Duterte.
-That means, DBS has fully maintain and operate the radio and TV broadcast stations within the Philippines.
+Mike announced that the channel would transition to full digital terrestrial television (DTT), following the approval of its franchise renewal by the Philippine Congress.
+Earlier, on April 17, 2019, Congress passed Republic Act No. 11303, extending Delta Broadcasting System, Inc.'s franchise for another 25 years, allowing it to continue operating radio and television stations across the Philippines.